Lugdunum3D/Lugdunum/README.md

 # Lugdunum3D

-A game engine built with Vulkan API in mind from scratch
+A modern cross-platform 3D rendering engine built with Vulkan and modern C++14.

 ## Status